RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Additional Experiments Results

 \subsection{Novel-Pose Synthesis}

-The Novel-Pose Synthesis task evaluates the model's ability to generate photorealistic images under unseen joint configurations, which is critical for building actionable digital assets.
-Remarkably, as shown in Tab.~\ref{tab:additional_results}, RoboArmGS achieves even higher quantitative metrics on this dynamic task, with PSNRs exceeding 36 dB and 37 dB for the UR5e and ABB arms, respectively.
-The LPIPS scores remain exceptionally low ($<0.02$), reflecting high perceptual realism.
-This superior performance is attributed to our Bézier-based Motion Refiner (BMR), which successfully decouples motion artifacts from appearance learning.
-By compensating for the residual errors between the idealized URDF and the real-world mechanical motion, BMR ensures that the Gaussians are correctly positioned for any given input pose.
-Fig.~\ref{fig:app_nps} visualizes these results, demonstrating that the rendered arms align perfectly with the target poses while maintaining consistent lighting and occlusion handling, proving the effectiveness of our method for high-fidelity dynamic simulation.
+The Novel-Pose Synthesis task evaluates the model's ability to generate photorealistic images under unseen joint configurations, which is critical for high-fidelity digital assets simulation.
+Remarkably, as shown in Tab.~\ref{tab:ur5e_abb_comparison} (right), RoboArmGS achieves even more better results on this dynamic task.
+For the UR5e arm, our method achieves a PSNR of 39.559 dB, which is a massive 8.6 dB improvement over the second-best method (Deformable 3DGS, 30.959 dB).
+On the ABB arm, we also maintain a significant lead with 36.379 dB PSNR.
+The LPIPS scores for both scenes remain exceptionally low, reflecting near-perfect perceptual realism.
+This superior performance is primarily attributed to our Bézier-based Motion Refiner (BMR).
+While methods like 4DGS and Deformable 3DGS struggle with large-range articulated movements and cumulative joint errors, BMR successfully compensates for the residual offsets between the idealized URDF model and real-world mechanical motion.
+By decoupling these motion artifacts from appearance learning, BMR ensures that Gaussians remain accurately attached to their respective links during complex movements.
+As visualized in Fig.~\ref{fig:app_nps}, our rendered arms align perfectly with the target poses while maintaining consistent lighting and occlusion handling, proving that RoboArmGS is a highly robust solution for dynamic robotic simulation.